Arts Organizations Aren’t Failing. Their Models Are.

 And the old playbook—fill the house, cultivate donors, repeat—isn’t working like it used to.

+In the pre-digital era, the arts offered rare access to beauty, prestige, and cultural capital.
 But since the early 2000s, the digital revolution has shifted power to the consumer—creating a world where people expect personalized, on-demand experiences that deliver clear value and meaningful outcomes.
-Shaped by pre-digital norms, the arts sector has struggled to respond.

 This complex moment demands more than programmatic tweaks.
-It requires a reimagining of the entire business model.
+It demands a reimagining of the entire business model—rethinking what we offer, to whom, how, and why.

 Home Depot looked beyond their traditional product line and asked a crucial question: What are our customers really trying to achieve?